mayanks888/Annotaion_tools_v3/README.md

-Annotation Tool Version:3
+## Annotation Tool Version:3

-## Implementation in progress : highy unstable :(

 ### Description:
-This is a latest version of annotation tool which focus mainly on multi object annotation with better gui interface
+This is a latest version of annotation tool which focus mainly on multi object annotation and tracking datasets with better gui interface

 ### Requirements: